• Skip to primary navigation

 The chowder is roux-based, which means starting with equal parts fat (bacon fat or butter) and flour.
 Brown the bacon until the fat is completely rendered, then remove to a bowl (I like to blot it with paper towels).

-You need 4 tbsp of fat to make the roux.
+You need 4 tablespoon of fat to make the roux.
 Ideally, you would simply use the bacon fat, but if you don't have enough, make up the difference with butter (or omit the bacon altogether and replace the fat with oil or butter).

 Soften the onions in the fat, then add the garlic, herbs, salt, and pepper and sauté for an additional minute.
 Mix in the flour.
 To get rid of the raw flour taste, stir for at least a minute.